Are men today as tough, and as fit as previous generations?

 Anyway - ask any vet and they will tell you, their experience was way harder than it is today (whenever today may be) - and almost all will also acknowledge that the old "salts" that came before them were tougher and had it harder.

 But you don't need to be a vet to appreciate some of the insane conditions our previous generations had to suffer through - particularly in times of war... say, for instance, WWII.

 Soldiers back then were not only EXTREMELY tough, they were also expected to be in much better physical condition.

 We came across some awesome information of World War II G.I’s Fitness Requirements.
 And just like the good folks at Art of Manliness, we are also as intrigued about WWII, particularly the level of fitness of our soldiers back then.

-The recruit, in order to be qualified as fit for combat, needed to pass a fitness test that had high standards.
+The recruit, in order to be qualified as fit for combat, needed to pass a fitness test that would rival most CrossFit WOD's today.
 If you watched the TV series Band of Brothers, you saw how rigorous the training of the Toccoa Paratroopers were.
-They had to conquer the Currahee Mountin (which is 3 miles up and 3 miles down) almost everyday, among other fitness requirements.
+They had to conquer the Currahee Mountain (which is 3 miles up and 3 miles down) almost everyday, among other fitness requirements.